kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 {% include giphy.html link="https://media.giphy.com/media/PUxPUNhdwXulzfL1Za/" %}

-{% include zakviewer.html Name="2022-04-15 CHristmas Project" ID="https://scratch.mit.edu/projects/676278234/editor/" caption=" He got t gif off the internet and added a modified version of a stock sound.
+{% include zakviewer.html Name="2022-04-15 CHristmas Project" ID="https://scratch.mit.edu/projects/676278234/editor/" caption=" He got a gif off the internet and added a modified version of a stock sound.
 He had a lot of fun showing it off after class to other students and parents." %}

 </details>